hdeng26/ml-demo/README.md

 # ml-demo
-machine learning workflow confusion matrix demo with sklearn
+This repo is a demo of presenting a confusion matrix workflow (with pull request) when pushing a task.